-If you cite your sources in your thesis or dissertation (or class paper) using numbered notes, you will probably also need to include a bibliography.
-A bibliography is an alphabetical list (by author) of all the sources cited in the notes. . . .
+If you cite your sources in your thesis or dissertation (or class paper) using the author-date system, you will need to include a reference list. . . .

 In novels and stories and other creative works, words spoken by a character are normally set off from the narrative with quotation marks, and the speaker is identified in the run of text by tags like “she said.”

 Q. Engineers think “CMOS” stands for “complementary metal-oxide semiconductor,” so how should we refer to The Chicago Manual of Style?

 Q. Is it OK to hyphenate a hashtag at the end of a line?